Updated: September 2021.

 “Cookie" means a small text file placed on your computer or device by Our Site when you visit certain parts of Our Site and/or when you use certain features of Our Site.
 Details of the Cookies used by Our Site are set out in section 13, below;

 “personal data" means any and all data that relates to an identifiable person who can be directly or indirectly identified from that data.
 In this case, it means personal data that you give to Us via Our Site.
-This definition shall, where applicable, incorporate the definitions provided in the EU Regulation 2016/679 – the General Data Protection Regulation (“GDPR”); and
+This definition shall, where applicable, incorporate the definitions provided in the applicable UK data protection law; and

 “We/Us/Our" means Discover AI Limited, a limited company registered in England under company number 10920217, whose registered and main trading address is Willoughbys Lodge, Wren’s Hill, Oxshott, Surrey, KT22 0HG United Kingdom.